- DCN Tutorial

 A twisted pair cable is made of two plastic insulated copper wires twisted together to form a single media.
-Out of these two wires only one carries actual signal and another is used for ground reference.
-The twists between wires is helpful in reducing noise (electro-magnetic interference) and crosstalk.
+Out of these two wires, only one carries actual signal and another is used for ground reference.
+The twists between wires are helpful in reducing noise (electro-magnetic interference) and crosstalk.

-There are two types of twisted pair cables available:
+There are two types of twisted pair cables:

 Shielded Twisted Pair (STP) Cable

 STP cables comes with twisted wire pair covered in metal foil.
 This makes it more indifferent to noise and crosstalk.

 UTP has seven categories, each suitable for specific use.
 In computer networks, Cat-5, Cat-5e, and Cat-6 cables are mostly used.
 UTP cables are connected by RJ45 connectors.

 Coaxial cable has two wires of copper.
 The core wire lies in the center and it is made of solid conductor.The core is enclosed in an insulating sheath.The second wire is wrapped around over the sheath and that too in turn encased by insulator sheath.This all is covered by plastic cover.

 Because of its structure,the coax cable is capable of carrying high frequency signals than that of twisted pair cable.The wrapped structure provides it a good shield against noise and cross talk.
 Coaxial cables provide high bandwidth rates of up to 450 mbps.